 Postdoctoral and Visiting Membership Program

 Each year the Institute is host to a large number of visiting scientists.
 Some are distinguished senior scientists on leave from their home institutions.
 Some are Courant Instructors who have half teaching and half research positions.
-Others are postdocs whose main duties are to assist with the Institute's many resarch projects.
+Others are postdocs whose main duties are to assist with the Institute's many research projects.
 There are also other visitors who come with external support, typically from the National Science Foundation or a comparable foreign agency such as Canada's NSERC, Italy's CNR, or France's CNRS.
 The Courant Institute Instructorships are highly competitive postdoctoral positions for recent PhDs.
 Candidates must have a degree in mathematics or an affiliated field.
 These appointments last up to three years, and carry a teaching load of one course per semester.
 This program and its predecessors have existed in one form or another since 1956, financed by various government agencies, industrial organizations, and private foundations.

 Applications for Courant Instructorships are due December 13th, 2013 for the following academic year.
 Applications must be submitted via www.mathjobs.org..